Capacity design (EN)

 Capacity design is a part of a seismic check and ensures that the joint has sufficient deformation capacity.

-The objective of capacity design is to confirm a building undergoes controlled ductile behavior in order to avoid collapse in a design-level earthquake.
+The objective of capacity design is to confirm a building undergoes controlled ductile behavior to avoid collapse in a design-level earthquake.
 Plastic hinge is expected to appear in dissipative item and all non-dissipative items of the joint must be able to safely transfer forces due to the yielding in the dissipative item.
 The dissipative item is usually a beam in moment resisting frame but it may also be e.g. an end plate.
 The safety factor is not used for dissipative items.
 Two factors are assigned to the dissipative item:

 - γov – overstrength factor – EN 1998-1, Cl.
 6.2; the recommended value is γov = 1.25; editable in materials